Note

 You can use Copilot to get device-specific information, like the installed apps, group membership, and more.

 To use this feature in Intune, select a device, and then select Summarize with Copilot.
+Copilot Chat opens and executes the prompt:

-For more information about using Copilot with your devices, go to Use Microsoft Copilot in Intune to troubleshoot devices.
+For more information about using Copilot with your devices, go to Use Copilot in Intune to troubleshoot devices.

 ✅ Use Copilot to create KQL queries to get device details